 - the common eastern froglet goes ‘crick-crick-crick’.

 You can help frogs in Sydney by doing a few simple things:

 - Plant shrubs and groundcover close together in your garden to protect frogs as they feed and move around.

-- Build a frog pond in your garden – find out how with this short guide.
+- Build a frog pond in your garden using frog-friendly plants – find out how with this short guide.